dreadl0ck/zeus/README.md

 ## Bugs

-Path tab completion is still buggy, the reason for this seems to be an issue in the readline library.
+Multilevel Path tab completion is still broken, the reason for this seems to be an issue in the readline library.
-When using path completion at the moment, press tab and select and starting path.
-After selection, the completer will insert a trailing space character.
-This behaviour is wrong and needs to fixed.

-To go deeper into a directory structure, hit delete then tab again and select a file/directory.
-Dont start typing the leading characters of the file / dirname, this leads to invalid paths.

 Also the Keybindings should be used with care, this is not stable yet.
 I observed them firing after being loaded from the project data.